Marieke Schouwstra, ILLC, University of Amsterdam

 One of the methodologies I use are laboratory experiments in which adult participants improvise to convey information.
 For example, in silent gesture experiments, participants describe events using only their hands and no speech.
 See this paper in Cognition and this one in Frontiers of Psychology.
 This paper in Cognitive Science combines silent gesture with a computational model, focusing on fundamental differences between interpretation and production in emerging language systems.

-Evolving a communication system in the lab
+Evolving communication systems in the lab

 I am interested in how the preferences that surface in improvisation change under the influence of cultural evolutionary mechanisms, like communicative interaction and iterated learning.
 See these two papers in Cognition: From improvisation to learning (2022) and Evolving artificial sign languages in the lab (2019).